 Kim Daniels, Restoration Coordinator

 Although Kim is not a Colorado native, she first set foot in the Centennial state in 1992.
 She spent time adventuring in Boulder, Buena Vista, Santa Cruz and Terlingua before choosing Grand County as home base.
 Kim has a background in graphic design as well as HOA Management with several licenses including a Certified Manager of Community Associations (CMCA®) and a Colorado HOA Manager (CAM).
 She enjoys cross-country skiing, rafting, and hiking, and plays wingwoman (Boiler) on the RMCAT hockey team.
-Kim has two kids, and resides in Fraser with two dogs and legendary husband, Sean Daniels.
+Kim has two kids, and resides in Fraser.

 Joanna Goodman, Estimator